Why are we more likely to blame the victim and give the accused the benefit of the doubt?

 In a confirmation bias, we look for data that confirms what we prefer to believe and reinterpret or dismiss data that doesn’t.

-We’ve all seen two opposing factions cite the same research and use it to support their view.
+We’ve all seen two opposing factions cite and use the same research to support their view.
 But conversely, we’ve also seen opposing factions discount research that undermines their contentions, even when it is from a trusted source they quote often.

 If we can use the word “bias” in the description, we should probably not rely on it.